-Here’s why: The Hilton Honors Card from American Express is best for frequent Hilton guests looking to earn rewards without paying an annual fee.
+Here’s why: The Hilton Honors American Express Card offers a lot to frequent Hilton guests looking to earn rewards without paying an annual fee.

 The rewards multipliers for eligible purchases on this card are eye-popping, at least at first glance.
-The Hilton Honors Card from American Express offers …
+The Hilton Honors American Express Card offers …

 - 7 Hilton Honors bonus points for each $1 spent at Hilton portfolio properties